A German Immigrant Girl Shares Her Adventure

 "Have no fears for me," he returned; "you will see me here a week hence and now, and happier by far, for my honor will then be vindicated."

-And animated by this delusive hope, and despite my father's remonstrances, be sent the letter giving acceptance to the fatal challenge.
-After it was gone east recall, he realized more fully the fearful step he had taken, though he tried to feign indifference.
+And animated by this delusive hope, and despite my father's remonstrances, I sent the letter accepting the fatal challenge.
+After it was gone east, recall, he realized more fully the fearful step he had taken, though he tried to feign indifference.

-The morning of the day the duel was to be fought dawned fair and cloudless.
-At an early hour, the parties repaired to a wood at some distance from the school, where my father's worst fears regarding the termination of the scene were soon realized.
+The morning of the duel dawned fair and cloudless.
+At an early hour, the parties repaired to a wood some distance from the school, where my father's worst fears regarding the termination of the scene were soon realized.

 As predicted, it was an unequal contest, and before the bell had rung for the opening of school, poor Bertrand lay pale and lifeless on a couch in my father's room.

-The affair, which he had privately conducted, now became public, and 14. was at once expelled from the school and sent home in disgrace.
+The affair he had privately conducted now became public, and 14. was at once expelled from the school and sent home in disgrace.
 At the same time, my father undertook the painful task of appraising Bertrand's parents, who lived in a distant city, of the sad occurrence and of conveying his remains to them.

 The sweet face of the young girl, who manifested such heartfelt sorrow over her lost brother, long haunted my father after his return to school.
 Afterward, when he became absorbed in business, he used often, he said, to find himself thinking of it.
 It closely resembled that of the unfortunate Bertrand, yet it was unlike it.

-She possessed all those qualities which had made him so general a favorite, and yet there were no pieces of evidence of the fiery temper which had been the besetting sin of his life and which had taken him to an untimely grave.
+She possessed all those qualities that had made him a general favorite, yet there were no pieces of evidence of the fiery temper that had been the besetting sin of his life and had taken him to an untimely grave.

-As time rolled on, he thought less frequently of her, however, for he became more deeply engrossed with the often baffling pursuits of the business.
+As time passed, he thought less frequently of her, however, for he became more deeply engrossed with the often baffling pursuits of the business.
 Moreover, he had determined to become rich and influential before setting up an establishment of his own.

 But he never once lost sight of her, and when, at his father's death, he suddenly found himself in possession of means sufficient for the gratification of every reasonable wish, his thoughts again turned to her.
-When he had seen her and found that she had, both mentally and physically, more than fulfilled the promise of her youth, he determined to woo and, if possible, win her.
+When he had seen her and found that she had, mentally and physically, more than fulfilled the promise of her youth, he determined to woo and win her if possible.

-This accomplished, as soon as practicable, he secured a situation near his native city that happened to be for sale at that time, which was indeed a most charming spot.
+This was accomplished as soon as practicable, and he secured a situation near his native city that was for sale at that time, which was indeed a most charming spot.

-It commanded a view of the city and the surrounding country and the port, where flocked the ships of all nations with their many-colored flags and curious devices.
+It commanded a view of the city, the surrounding country, and the port, where ships of all nations flocked with their many-colored flags and curious devices.

 This home was at length pronounced complete in all its arrangements, and then my father brought thither his chosen bride.
-How often have I heard him speak of the blissful years which followed, each one of which proved more clearly than the last that he had chosen wisely and well!
+How often have I heard him speak of the blissful years that followed, each of which proved more clearly than the last that he had chosen wisely and well!

-However, I remember but little about her, for, before I had reached my fourth year, she was no more.
+However, I remember little about her, for she was no longer there before I reached my fourth year.
 Her death was a severe blow to my father, and one from which it was long before he recovered.

 Besides, he knew not what to do with me.
 None of my grandparents were living or other friends to whom I could go, and he did not deem it prudent to leave me wholly to the care of servants.